Election 2022: Trump's endorsement power put to test in Ohio

 Associated Press

-COLUMBUS, Ohio (AP) — Ohio Republicans were casting their ballots Tuesday in one of the most contentious and closely watched Senate primaries in the U.S., deciding a race that is seen as an early referendum on former President Donald Trump’s hold on the GOP as the midterm primary season kicks into high gear.
+COLUMBUS, Ohio (AP) — Polls have closed in Ohio, ending one of the most contentious and closely watched Senate primaries in the U.S. — one that will offer an early referendum on former President Donald Trump’s hold on the GOP as the midterm primary season kicks into high gear.

-Meanwhile, polls have closed in neighboring Indiana, where more than a dozen state House members are trying to hold off Republican primary challengers who want to push the Legislature further to the right.

 Tuesday marks the first multistate contest of the 2022 campaign and comes the day after the leak of a draft U.S. Supreme Court opinion that suggests the court could be poised to overturn the 1973 landmark Roe v.
 Wade decision that legalized abortion nationwide.
 Such a decision could have a dramatic impact on the course of the midterms, when control of Congress, governors’ mansions and key elections offices are at stake.